simon-frank/simon-frank.github.io/README.md

 - Development of software to operate a mobile spectrometer
 - Implementation of a communication protocol between a machine diagnostic set and a Manufacturing Execution System server for a log register with subsequent data mining
+- Further development of a device network for the creation of a database of measured light spectra

 ## Projects